 Jewish, Islamic, and Bahá'í holidays begin at sundown of the night before the observance date listed, with the following day observed as the first full day of the holiday.
 The holiday concludes at nightfall of the last day listed.
 Orthodox and observant Conservative Jews stop all work-related activities from sundown on Friday to sundown on Saturday to observe Shabbat (Sabbath).
 Other religious traditions include similar practices.
 For example, Seventh-day Adventists, a denomination within the Christian tradition, observe the Sabbath from sunset Friday to sunset Saturday.
 Additionally, Christian Orthodox churches retained the Julian calendar after the Gregorian calendar was introduced in Europe in 1582.
 As a result, the dates of their religious holidays differ from many western churches.

 Please note: religious holidays and celebrations that occur on weekends are not listed below.
-For more information, visit www.stetson.edu/administration/religious-and-spiritual-life/reference-calendar.php.
+For more information, visit Stetson's Interfaith Calendar.